-Environmental Health is broadly defined as the study of how the environment influences human, animal, and plant health.
+Environmental health is broadly defined as the study of how the environment influences human, animal, and plant health.
 A greater understanding of the science underlying how our environment impacts health will enable us to design safer and greener products and curb the rise of diseases associated with environmental and occupational exposures.

-CELS has considerable expertise and potential for growth in the broad areas of Human and Environmental Health.
+CELS has considerable expertise and potential for growth in the broad areas of human and environmental health.
 We are committed to devising innovative and interdisciplinary team-based approaches to address health challenges arising at the intersection of humans, animals, and the environment.
 CELS faculty are actively studying the molecular basis of infectious and noninfectious human, animal, and plant diseases, mechanisms of antibiotic resistance, and the design of new vaccines and probiotics.
-We are also investigating the distribution, and impacts of, health challenges across communities.
+We are also investigating the distribution and impacts of health challenges across communities.

-Goal: By 2023, CELS researchers will have increased our ability to recognize and manage emergent human and environmental health challenges.
+By 2023, CELS researchers will have increased our ability to recognize and manage emergent human and environmental health challenges.

-Sub-goal 1: Create interdisciplinary teams of researchers with the capacity to understand the underlying biological and social mechanisms that contribute to human, animal, and plant health threats.
+• SUB-GOAL 1: Encourage development of interdisciplinary teams of researchers with the capacity to understand the underlying biological and social mechanisms that contribute to human, animal, and plant health threats.

-Sub-goal 2: Develop innovative strategies to prophylactically mitigate the threats posed by new and/or resurgent infectious diseases through the development of new vaccines and probiotics.
-Sub-goal 3: Harness the power of big data and bioinformatics to implement improved diagnostic, preventative, and therapeutic approaches to human and environmental health challenges.
+SUB-GOAL 2: Develop innovative strategies to prevent and mitigate the threats posed by new and/or resurgent infectious diseases through the development of new vaccines and probiotics.

+• SUB-GOAL 3: Harness the power of big data and bioinformatics to implement improved preventative, diagnostic, and therapeutic approaches to human and environmental health challenges.